FlockaInc/flockatime-vscode/README.md

 # flockatime README

-Author: bootcamp-ballas
+Author: FlockaInc

 ## Instructions

-1. Sign up for an account at https://flockatime.com
+1. Sign up for an account at https://flockatime.com or the more up to date site at https://react.flockatime.com

 2. Go to your account page and copy your API key